maystey/uct_nassp_cm2020/_site/CHAPTERS.md

 - Tips and tricks

 ### Enhancements
-- Strings put String Formatting in it's own section
+- Strings
+    - Include section on special characters
 - Introduction to Functions
     - Mention positional arguments and keyword arguments
 - Comments